-Borkonyha (Winekitchen) is a high-end restaurant in Budapest's downtown, serving a pan-European menu and over 200 types of Hungarian wines.
-The executive chef, Ákos Sárközi, takes traditional dishes and elevates them using inventive techniques and packing plenty of unexpected ingredients and colors on the plates.
+Borkonyha (Winekitchen) is a high-end restaurant in Budapest's downtown, serving pan-European fine dining dishes and over 200 types of Hungarian wines.
+The executive chef, Ákos Sárközi, applies inventive techniques to locally-sourced ingredients and puts out colorful, almost artistically visual plates.

 The duck liver terrine paired with seasonal fruits and vegetables (€15), which has been on the menu since the opening in 2010, is one of Borkonyha's signature dishes.
 It's a deeply flavorful starter with a creamy texture and a paper-thin, crackly crust.
 Don’t miss the ever-changing mangalica pork ("the Kobe beef of pork") plates that at their best can taste somewhere between a juicy strip steak and a tender filet mignon.
 Be sure to also scan the daily specials chalked on the blackboard.

 With €15-25 main dishes, Borkonyha's prices, despite a Michelin star, aren't unreasonable for the quality and quantity on the plates.
 In addition to the a la carte menu, they offer a five-course seasonal tasting menu for €75 per person (€130 with wine pairing).
 Note that among the top-tier restaurants in Budapest, Borkonyha is one of the few with a relatively laid-back, bistro-like atmosphere.
 Reservations are an absolute must.